 There are also aftercare programs available for people who are needing more structure even after they’ve gone through detox and inpatient treatment.
 In an aftercare program, a person will be able to have continued support even if they’re no longer living in the inpatient program.
 It’s common for people with drug addictions to need these types of programs, and they can be helpful for a wide range of people.

-At Granite Recovery Centers, we also have extended care houses that are designed to help people who need the support of living in a structured environment after they’ve already received the initial care.
+At Granite Recovery Centers, we also have sober living houses that are designed to help people who need the support of living in a structured environment after they’ve already received the initial care.
 In this type of program, they’ll be reintroduced to normal activities like chores, exercise, process groups, goal setting, and more.

 Anyone who is interested in getting medical detox and rehab, either for themselves or for a loved one, should contact Granite Recovery Centers to learn more about their options.
 Someone from our center will be able to determine if we are the right option for you or your loved one.
 While Adderall addiction can be a challenge to overcome, there are some great treatment options available at Granite Recovery Centers.